dwmkerr/chatgpt-diagrams-extension/README.md

 - [x] refactor: change xpath queries to query selectors, add tests, fixtures
 - [x] build: basic test for DOM manipulation

-- [ ] feat: edit xpath queries via options page
+- [x] testing: better sample that doesn't have sidebar and includes more representative group of diagrams
 - [x] build: resolve test issues https://github.com/dwmkerr/chatgpt-diagrams-extension/issues/6
 - [ ] consider webpack dev server to serve sample page in local dev mode

+- [ ] build: test to ensure that mermaid doesn't add error content - or if it does that we at least control it better.

+- [ ] feat: edit xpath queries via options page

 - [x] build: tests
 - [x] build: coverage badge